iozsaygi/iozsaygi.github.io/_posts/2023-09-12-changing-the-behaviour-of-il2cpp-generated-code-with-compiler-arguments.md

 ``-strip-bytecode=false``

 In our build pipeline, we were automatically disabling the byte code strip process just to improve the debugging experience for our builds in the test environment.

+``-disable-opt bounds-checks``

+This argument disables the checks for array element accessing operations, which can increase performance since it removes all the array element accessing checks during runtime, but it comes with a risk of undefined behaviour.
+Should be used carefully.

+These were the top arguments that were interesting for us; there are more arguments to explore, and I am pretty sure [ChatGPT](https://chat.openai.com/) can provide us with way more arguments based on our needs.

+### Lastly
+It was amazing to see how build pipeline changes can greatly impact the performance of our gameplay code.
+In some scenarios, we can achieve higher frame rates by structuring our game code and modifying our build arguments.

+It was definitely an amazing topic to research, and I hope you'll find it useful and use it at some point during your development.

+Thank you for reading it out!